Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting: Method

 Given an image $I$, we first use a frozen visual encoder to extract its features, denoted as $\mathbf{F}_v \in \mathbb{R}^{N \times d}$, where $N$ is the number of visual features and $d$ is the feature dimension.
 To obtain the compact visual tokens related to the input text, we use the text features in PLMs as the \emph{query} vectors, $\mathbf{F}_t \in \mathbb{R}^{L \times d}$, where $L$ refers to the length of text sentences.
 With the projection weight matrices, $\mathbf{W}_Q \in \mathbb{R}^{d \times d}$, $\mathbf{W}_K \in \mathbb{R}^{d \times d}$, and $\mathbf{W}_V \in \mathbb{R}^{d \times d}$, for $Q, K, V$ transformations in our cross-modal attention module $\phi$.
 DVP is obtained by

 Here, we also employ multi-head attention mechanism, so the above formula can be further rewritten as

-where $n$ is the number of attention heads, $\mathbf{W}_O \in \mathbb{R}^{d \times d}$ and $\mathbf{W}^i_Q, \mathbf{W}^i_K, \\ \mathbf{W}^i_V \in \mathbb{R}^{d \times \frac{d}{n}}$ are the weight matrices.
-To this end, the length of generated $\mathbf{F_{DVP}}$ becomes $L$, and the computational complexity is reduced from $O\big((N+L)^2\big)$ to $O\big((L+L)^2\big)$ in calculating attention matrix, where $N$ is often larger than $L$ in VL tasks \cite{shen2021much,kim2021vilt,dou2022empirical}.
+where $n$ is the number of attention heads, $\mathbf{W}_O \in \mathbb{R}^{d \times d}$ and $\mathbf{W}^i_Q, \mathbf{W}^i_K, \mathbf{W}^i_V \in \mathbb{R}^{d \times \frac{d}{n}}$ are the weight matrices.
+To this end, the length of generated $\mathbf{F}_{DVP}$ becomes $L$, and the computational complexity is reduced from $O\big((N+L)^2\big)$ to $O\big((L+L)^2\big)$ in calculating attention matrix, where $N$ is often larger than $L$ in VL tasks \cite{kim2021vilt,shen2021much,dou2022empirical}.

-However, the computation overhead is still expensive and we further reduce the length of prompt tokens to improve the efficiency.
-Meanwhile, it is observed that the placement of DVP in PLMs also has an impact on adapting VL tasks, as shown in Fig. \ref{fig2}. (b).
+However, the computation overhead is still expensive and we further reduce the length of prompt tokens to improve the efficiency by using the global features of PLMs as \emph{query} vectors, such as \emph{[CLS]} token of BERT, pooling feature of T5's encoder or \emph{[EOS]} token of LLaMA.

 For encoder-based language models like BERT, we define its layers as $\Theta=[\Theta_1,...,\Theta_{K},...,\Theta_{M}]$, where $K$ is the index of insertion layer and $M$ refers to the number of layers.
-Here, $\mathbf{F}_t$ denotes the hidden features obtained before the $K$-$th$ layer we want to insert and we use its \emph{[CLS]} token features $\mathbf{F}_t^{[CLS]}$ as \emph{query} vector.
-Afterwards, $\mathbf{DVP}$ of BERT at insertion layer $K$ is obtained by
+Here, $\mathbf{F}_t$ denotes the hidden features obtained before the $K$-$th$ layer we want to insert, and we use its \emph{[CLS]} token features $\mathbf{F}_t^{[CLS]}$ as \emph{query} vector.
+Afterwards, DVP of BERT at insertion layer $K$ is obtained by

 where $E$ denotes the text embedding.
-Next, $\mathbf{F_{DVP}}$ is concatenated with $\mathbf{F}_t$ and sent to subsequent layers
+Next, $\mathbf{F}_{DVP}$ is concatenated with $\mathbf{F}_t$ and sent to subsequent layers

 Finally, we use $\mathbf{F}_t^{[CLS]}$ to connect the specific VL task classification head for prediction.